kalebruscitti/kalebruscitti.github.io/_posts/2024-11-24-math-studying.md

 ---
 layout: post
-title: "Studying for Undergraduate Mathematics Exams"
+title: Studying for Undergraduate Mathematics Exams
+abstract: How to study for math exams, balancing long-term learning and short-term grade maximizing.
 ---

 Undergraduate mathematics is quite different from high school math, at least here